Plan Your Visit

 Visitor Code of Conduct

-At Planet Word, our goal is to make sure that every visit to the Museum is an exceptional experience.
+At Planet Word, our goal is to make sure that every visit to the museum is an exceptional experience.
 To ensure a positive and memorable experience, we expect every person in our museum to treat each other with respect and to help maintain a safe environment.
-If you need assistance or notice anything unusual, please ask a Planet Word employee (PW staff wearing blue staff shirts) for help.
+If you need assistance or notice anything unusual, please ask a Planet Word employee (staff wearing blue staff shirts) for help.

 By visiting Planet Word, you agree to comply with the following requirements for visitor conduct.